 The intent in lower KS2 is that children can work in chronological order from ancient history.
-Some of the topics covered are ‘Stone Age’, ‘Egyptians’ and modern history such as ‘World War 2’’.
+Some of the topics covered are ‘Stone Age’ and ‘Egyptians’.

 History is taught in blocks throughout the year, so that children achieve depth in their learning.
 The key knowledge and skills that children acquire and develop throughout each block have been mapped to ensure progression between year groups throughout the school.
 At the beginning of each new history topic, teachers refer to classroom timelines to develop children’s understanding of chronology.
 Within lessons prior learning is always considered and opportunities for revision of facts and historical understanding are built into lessons.
 Through revisiting and consolidating skills, our lesson help children build on prior knowledge alongside introducing new skills and challenge.